nobrin/macaron/doc/tutorial.rst

 Here is a tutorial for *Macaron*.
-*Macaron* is a simplified ORM, so there are few things you need to learn.
+*Macaron* is a simplified ORM, but there are a few things you need to learn.

 Definition of models
 ====================

-*Macaron* needs tables in SQLite database.
+*Macaron* needs tables in an SQLite database.
 To make it simple,
 *Macaron* does not provides methods for creating tables.
-In this section, table creation SQL and definition is below.
+In this section, table creation SQL and definition is explained.

 SQL::